 Coillte's role in managing forests in Ireland - and your role in helping us

 As the key holder to these forests and as a commercial forestry and forest products company, Coillte has to make the final decision as to the detailed operation of each of our forest sites.
 We manage the forest estate according to Responsible Forest Management (RFM) principles, as we seek to balance the Social, Economic and Environmental aspects of our business.
-In doing so, we wish to ensure local participation in the business area unit (BAU) and forest planning process.
+In doing so, we wish to ensure local participation in the business area units (BAU) and the forests within those BAU’s.
 It enhances our understanding of how our decisions impact on all forest users and on our neighbours and also helps create a positive working environment for our staff and contractors.

 Other land use purposes

 In addition to our forestry activity, Coillte sells, leases or develops land, for other purposes, as part of its strategic approach to managing 7% of the land of Ireland.
 These activities represent a key part of Coillte's business and deliver benefit to inpiduals and communities at local and national levels.
 Most sales are made in response to local demand and typically comprise house sites, isolated dwelling houses, sections of recently acquired farms, small outlying forest properties and gravel pits.

 Coillte also seeks to undertake property development projects, including community developments, tourism development, industrial development, and residential development.
 The consultation process appropriate to each of these projects is defined on a case by case basis in accordance with our consultation policy.